-The D.C.V.
-Court program consists of four phases.
+The A.C.C.
+Court program consists of three phases.
 Phase I and II last a minimum of 12 weeks each and Phase III lasts a minimum of 28 weeks.
 Overall completion and graduation will take a participant a minimum of 52 weeks.
 The mere passage of time alone, does not guarantee completion of a phase.
-Following graduation, a participant will have a minimum of one (1) year reporting probation prior to dismissal of any charges if a plea agreement calls for a dismissal.